BeerDude Homebrewing

 The Big Lie

 Perhaps you have tried to make a beautiful loaf of naturally leavened sourdough bread, only to have it come out flat.
 I certainly have, and flat loafs are a common problem.
 And this is despite the fact that we follow with great effort the recipes found on countless on-line sources that claim wonderful success.
-Well, I've finally found out why we fail: It's because they lie.
+Well, I've finally found out why we fail: It's because they lie and don't tell you what you need to know.

 The Tricks